Table of Contents

 For people who want to gain weight

-Note: This advice does not apply to people who are medically underweight (body mass index < 18.5) .
+Note: This advice does not apply to people who are medically underweight (body mass index < 18.5 and not constitutionally thin) .
 If medically underweight I recommend discussing goals of weight gain with your medical provider; in general the desired rate of weight gain will be faster than what I discuss below.

-The general goal is to gain LBM while minimizing BF gain.
-The rate at which we can gain new skeletal muscle and LBM is limited; if we gain beyond this rate the excess weight will accumulate as BF.
+The general goal is typically to gain LBM while minimizing BF gain.
+The rate at which you can gain new skeletal muscle and LBM is limited; if you gain beyond this rate the excess weight will accumulate as BF.

 There are various recommendations for rate of weight gain.
 In many respects it depends on your current level of musculature; people with less muscle tend to be able to gain muscle more quickly as they are further from their genetic potential.
 One generic recommendation(Iraki, 2019) (written for bodybuilders in the off-season but applicable to anyone trying to build muscle) is to limit weight gain to:

-- no more than 0.25-0.50% of one’s body weight weekly if a beginner to resistance training
+- no more than 0.25-0.50% of your BW weekly if you are a beginner to resistance training

-- no more than 0.25% of one’s body weight weekly if more advanced
+- no more than 0.25% of your BW weekly if you are more advanced

 Anecdotally, many people will “bulk” (gain weight) quickly and think they are gaining a lot of muscle.
 Then when they eventually “cut” (lose weight), they look similar to how they did prior to bulking.
 This is because a lot of the weight they gained that they thought was muscle was actually water/glycogen/BF.
 Beyond the beginner stage (which can last several months to 1-2 years when training consistently) it takes time to build appreciable muscle; you are unlikely to see changes on a weekly basis (or even a monthly basis if you are more advanced).